alexseitsinger/react-notifications/README.md

 #### NotificationsProvider

 Add a DOM element at the root of your app (at the bottom).
-Each notification rendered will be placed within this container.
+Each notification rendered will be placed within this container. for each provided notification to be rendered within.

 ###### Props